Applied Behavior Analysis (ABA)

 - 32 credit to a certificate; 45 credits when paired with a master's degree

 - Part-time format allows students to acquire independent supervised field experience required to sit for the credentialing exam

 Applied Behavior Analysis Overview

-Portland State University’s ABA program is fully online and provides a Verified Course Sequence (VCS) aligned with the 5th Edition Task List as a non-degree option; or in conjunction with a master’s degree as part of the Pathway 2 eligibility outlined by the Behavior Analysis Certification Board® (BACB®).
+Portland State University’s ABA program is fully online and provides a Verified Course Sequence (VCS) aligned with the 5th Edition Task List as a non-degree option; or in conjunction with a master’s degree as part of the Pathway 2 eligibility outlined by the Behavior Analyst Certification Board® (BACB®).
 In addition, the program includes a number of added curricular areas of focus, including an explicit emphasis on the use of Positive Behavior Interventions and Support, Telehealth/Technology, and use of behavioral supports within early childhood settings.